UHF television broadcasting: The need for the UHF band

 Bandwidth for television in the United States was allocated by the Federal Communications Commission (FCC) in 1937, solely in the VHF (Very High Frequency) band, across 18 channels.
-American television broadcasting began experimentally in the 1930s with regular commercial broadcasting in cities such as New York and Chicago in 1941.
+American television broadcasting began experimentally in the 1930s with regular commercial broadcasting in cities such as New York in 1941.
 Efforts at TV broadcasting on any channel were drastically curtailed once World War II began, due largely to lack of available receivers.
 The upper five VHF channels were removed from the FCC allocation list during the war with those frequencies re-allocated for military use, leaving thirteen channels (1 through 13) as of May 1945.

 The end of the war brought rapid expansion in the nascent broadcast television industry.
 Thirteen VHF channels was found to be insufficient to support the desired expansion of broadcast television across the United States.
 Interference and channel crowding in densely populated areas (such as the eastern mid-Atlantic states) was a particular problem.
 This bandwidth crunch was made even worse by the need to re-allocate VHF Channel 1 to land-mobile radio systems in 1948 due to radio-interference problems.
 To illustrate the channel crowding problem, the following cities were never allocated any VHF-TV stations at all, due to technical reasons found by the FCC: Huntsville, Alabama; Peoria, Illinois; Fort Wayne, Indiana; South Bend, Indiana, Lexington, Kentucky; Springfield, Massachusetts; Elmira, New York; Youngstown, Ohio; Scranton/Wilkes-Barre, Pennsylvania; and Yakima, Washington.
-Other cites were able to receive only one VHF broadcast station.
+Other cities were able to receive only one VHF broadcast station.
 The entire state of New Jersey would receive only one VHF broadcast station of its own (which was to ultimately become WNET 13 Newark).
 Similarly, Delaware also had only one VHF station.